apache/arrow/docs/source/python/interchange_protocol.rst

     n_atendees: [[100,10,1]]
     country: [["Italy","Spain","Slovenia"]]

-We can do the same with polars dataframe:
+We can do the same with a polars dataframe:

 .. code-block::